 Assistive software is available IT Services cluster PC.
 This can be found on the Start Menu and is available to all students who have registered with the Disability, Mental health and Learning Support service.
-Specific details of the software available can be found on the Assistive Technologies webpage.
+Specific details of the software available can be found on the Assistive Software webpage.

 Requesting accessible text or alternative format texts

 The Digitisation Service will use module information and ResourceLists to identify the texts needed by students.
 We will confirm the module details with the student and then work through the ResourceLists prioritising those items marked as 'Essential' and 'Recommended'.

 The Service obtain texts by firstly checking existing e-resource provision.
 If there existing electronic copies available, the student will be directed to these as these resources are readily available and should need users' needs.